-Subsequent to initiation of this review, Orica made a further submission.
-Orica submitted that the effective date for the revocation of the measures should be the initiation date of the review.
+Subsequent to initiation of this review, and prior to the publication of the SEF, Orica made a further submission.
+It submitted that the effective date for the revocation of the measures should be the initiation date of the review.14

-4.3 Submissions by other parties
+4.2.2.
+Submissions by other parties

-The Commission received four submissions:
+The Commission received four submissions prior to the publication of SEF 256:

-- Consolidated Chemical Co (importer);
+- Consolidated Chemical Co (importer);15

-- FTA Food Solutions Pty Ltd (importer);
+- FTA Food Solutions Pty Ltd (importer);16

-- AusPac Ingredients Pty Ltd (importer); and

-- Causmag International (manufacturer of magnesium oxide).
+- World Search (importer);17